-You’ll need to choose between a mono or dual channel amplifier for your subwoofers.
+You’ll need to choose between mono or dual-channel amplifier for your subwoofers.
 A mono amplifier should be more than enough if you only have one subwoofer.
 A dual-channel amp will work great if you are installing two subwoofers.

 If your amp can handle different ohm loads, you can double the number of speakers the amplifier can handle.
 For example, you can wire two 2-ohm speakers in series to a 4-ohm mono amplifier.
 Of course, if this is confusing, you might want to contact a professional installer before risking damage to your subwoofers or amplifier.

 One thing to note, bass and sub-bass frequencies are mono.
 This means you don’t need to worry about stereo and left/right channels when installing a subwoofer.
 So, one subwoofer will recreate all the bass frequencies no matter left or right.